NoBrainerORM/nobrainer.io/docs/types.md

 Any class will be accepted as a type.

-## Behavior
+## Model Behavior

 The behavior is the following:

 * The default field type is `Object`, meaning that anything will do and values will be delivered to the database as is.
 Note that the `id` field has no enforced type.
 * Declaring a `Boolean` field adds an `attr?` getter for convenience.
-* When assigning an attribute to a _value_, NoBrainer will attempt to cast the given value to the correct type in a safe manner if the value does not match the specified type as described below.
+* When assigning an attribute to a value, NoBrainer will attempt to cast the given value to the correct type in a safe manner if the value does not match the specified type as described below.
 If the casting operation fails, then NoBrainer leaves the value as is, meaning that reading the attribute back will return the uncasted